Nurturing and Caring for your Marijuana Plants

 A few things to keep in mind when transplanting to a larger pot:

-- Make sure new pot is filled with the proper soil and as mentioned above, make an indent in the soil to make enough space.
+Make sure the new pot is filled with the proper soil and as mentioned above, make an indent in the soil to make enough space.

 Of course, this is really just the beginning, the tip of the iceberg.
 Growing your marijuana seedlings into healthy plants ready for harvesting will require your attention and time, especially if you are growing outdoors.
 Some common things to consider during the growing period and harvesting are: